HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-02-utxo-vs-account-model.md

 ![UTXO model](/assets/post_files/technology/expert/4.1-utxo-vs-account/TODO-dag-vs-database.jpg)

 A *graph* is defined as a set of nodes or *vertices* that are connected by *edges*.
-In a directed graph, each edge has a direction, usually indicated through arrows. *Directed acyclic graphs* don't allow circular relationships beween nodes.
+In a directed graph, each edge has a direction, usually indicated through arrows. *Directed acyclic graphs* don't allow circular relationships between nodes.
 We take a more detailed look at graphs [here](https://academy.horizen.global/technology/expert/a-relative-the-dag/#what-is-a-dag).

 The graphic above shows a *directed acyclic graph* of the UTXO model on the left.
 Each state represents a block in the blockchain, each transaction output comprises a node in the DAG, and each transaction is represented by one or more edges originating from a transaction output.
 Hence, an *unspent* transaction output does not have an edge originating from it.
 In the example above the transaction outputs 3, 5, 6, and 7 are unspent.